 - Venture into F&B: Nordstrom has bars and restaurants inside some of its stores.
 For example, its NYC flagship store has 7 of them!
 Delving into F&B not only provides opportunities for diversification but enhances the shopping experience for customers.

 - Nordstrom Local, a retail store without inventory.
 Keeping zero inventory shaves huge costs attributed to inventory maintenance.
 The Local concept is innovative and provides customers with an extremely personalized experience.
-It allows customers to get tailored fittings, style advice, alterations and do pickups and returns etc. These inventory-free stores is indeed a differentiator, keeping department stores relevant.
+It allows customers to get tailored fittings, style advice, alterations and do pickups and returns, etc. These inventory-free stores are indeed a differentiator, keeping department stores relevant.
 After all, tailor measurements online cannot be compared with actual fittings in store.